Men can do the same things women can do: recognize that we’re all actually capable both at work and at home, and act accordingly.

 Men often get fired, demoted, or lose job opportunities when they take paternity leave, seek flexible schedules, or even openly acknowledge that they prioritize their families over their jobs.
 Families can’t afford to risk losing these incomes.
 So men end up being pushed to work more hours, while women get pushed to stay home.
 And the vicious cycle continues.

-These stigmas and the other backward, sexist structures supporting them are what myagainst Time Warner was about when I worked at CNN.
+These stigmas and the other backward, sexist structures supporting them are what my Time Warner was about when I worked at CNN.against

 We all need to break this cycle, together.
 Not only do we need to support the opposite gender, but women need to support women and men need to support men.
 It’s about all of us supporting each other.